Holy Week: Who Goes with Us?

 Each day’s Fast/Feast is accompanied by a Scripture suggestion for prayerful contemplation.
 There is no fasting image on Sundays.
 Why?
 We are given each Sunday as a reminder that grace comes first.
 We know how this story ends: Lent is held within the resurrection.

-This year, we engage this practice during an in-between time in the life of Cedar Park United.
 We are accompanied by our pastoral minister Jessica Gauthier as we prepare to welcome Michael Caveney as our lead minister on July 1.
 In moments of transition, the church often finds itself returning to what it already holds.
-In 2019, Elisabeth Jones led Cedar Park United in a Lenten practice of fasting and feasting shaped by Scripture, justice, and hope, inspired by a poem/litany written by American pastor William A. Ward (1921-1994).
-This calendar draws from that treasure—not as repetition, but as renewal.
+In 2019, Elisabeth Jones led Cedar Park United in a Lenten practice of fasting and feasting shaped by Scripture, justice, and hope.
+She was inspired by the work of American pastor William A. Ward (1924-1994).
+This calendar draws from that treasure.
+It is not a repetition, but it is a renewal of that season.

 Jesus speaks of a steward who brings out of the treasure chest “what is new and what is old” (Matthew 13:52).
 This Lenten practice is offered in that spirit: an old wisdom explored anew, as we root ourselves more deeply in the Way that leads to life.